Forty-five years ago, Memorial Day became a national holiday.

 I also love English beers.
 But by the glassful, not the gallon.
 And as a rule, not for breakfast.

-The constant uproar made me miserable.
+There were days when the constant uproar made me miserable.

 The actual classes, I loved.
 The professors and my classmates – they were great.
 Some of them were locals, former ‘Ull fishermen and sailors, being re-purposed for the new, improved UK.
 Their deadpan jerkin’ and muttered comments on the professor’s knowledge of ships were hysterical.
 But somehow, I had set up a schedule at odds with everyone else’s, making it hard to hang out with classmates or housemates.
 The courses themselves were excellent, even if the readings were sometimes the only thing that could put me out at night.